ben-148/nodeProject/readme.md

 ### my congratulations!
 Now you can start calling the server using its api.

-In order to check it, you can use the postman program
+In order to check it, you can use the postman program the passwords for all the inital users is "Aa123456!" and you will find the emails at ./initialData/useres

 ## API Documentation